 Here’s a table for easier viewing of that information.

 The point here is to make sure your business proposal examples make sense.

 You’ll need to know industry averages such as cost of customer acquisition, revenue per customer, the average cost of goods sold, and admin costs to be able to create accurate estimates.

 Our simple business plan templates walk you through most of these processes.
 If you follow them you’ll have a good idea of how to write a business proposal.

-Business Plan Example of Funding
+How to Write a Business Plan Step 9.
+Business Plan Example of Funding Requests

 What is a business plan without a plan on how to obtain funding?